bbc/gourmet-translation-api-server/README.md

 `docker tag REPOSITORY_URI:v0.1 REPOSITORY_URI:latest`

 4. Log in to ECR so that the image can be pushed to the ECR repository created.
-The registry id is the number at the start of the Registry URI
+The registry id is the number at the start of the Registry URI.
+The command below outputs a docker command as a string so that it is possible to push to ECR.
+The docker command needs to be run as well so it is piped into `sh` which will run it.

-`aws ecr get-login --registry-ids AWS_ACCOUNT_ID --region eu-west-1 --no-include-email`
+`aws ecr get-login --registry-ids AWS_ACCOUNT_ID --region eu-west-1 --no-include-email | sh`

 5. Push the image up to the ECR registry with both the `latest` and `v0.1` tag.
 This requires 2 pushes.
 The first one will probably be slow depending on the size of the image.